Sydney-Informatics-Hub/geodata-harvester/quarto/API_md/geodata_harvester/utils.md

 `raster_query(longs, lats, rasters, titles=None)`
-:   given a longitude,latitude value, return the value at that point of the
+:   DEPRECATED: Use extract_values_from_rasters instead.

-        first channel/band in the raster/tif.
+    given a longitude,latitude value, return the value at that point of the first channel/band in the raster/tif.

     INPUTS